kraterkraken/hrm/README.md

-Interpreter for a programming language which is a superset of the language in the game "Human Resource Machine".
+Interpreter for a programming language which is based on the language in the game "Human Resource Machine" (with minor differences).

 Usage: